Injuries & Moves: Mets leave Vasil, Hamel unprotected

 Expected return: 2025

-Mauricio underwent a separate surgery in early January to repair a torn ACL in his right knee, which he injured during winter ball in the Dominican Republic.
-There had been hope he could return before the end of the regular season, but his second operation removed any possibility of that.
+Mauricio underwent arthroscopic surgery on Aug.
+2 to remove scar tissue in his right knee, adding another complication into a difficult season for the 23-year-old.
+He had undergone a separate surgery in early January to repair a torn ACL in his right knee, which he injured during winter ball in the Dominican Republic.
+Initially, the Mets hoped Mauricio might return before the end of the regular season, but his second operation removed any possibility of that.

 RHP (right elbow sprain)